digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/marketplace/plugins/engagespot.md

 # Engagespot

-ToolJet connects to your Engagespot account, allowing you to send notifications, create or update users from within your ToolJet application.
+JumpStart connects to your Engagespot account, allowing you to send notifications, create or update users from within your JumpStart application.

 :::info
 **NOTE:** **Before following this guide, it is assumed that you have already completed the process of [Using Marketplace plugins](/docs/marketplace/marketplace-overview#using-marketplace-plugins)**.